Clare Hunt: Early life

-Clare Hunt grew up in Grenfell, New South Wales.
+Clare Hunt grew up in the rural town of Grenfell, New South Wales.
 She joined the Canberra United Academy at 15.
-Her older brother, Henry plays for the South Australia cricket team and her younger sister, Anna has represented the Matildas at a junior level.
+Her older brother, Henry, plays for the South Australia cricket team and her younger sister, Anna, has represented the Matildas at a junior level.

 Hunt attended Henry Lawson High School in Grenfell.

 Club career

 Canberra United

+Hunt playing for Canberra United in 2018.

-Hunt joined Canberra United from Canberra Croatia FC in October 2016.
-In November 2016, Hunt made her debut for the club in a 5–2 win against Newcastle, coming off the bench in the 59th minute.
+Hunt joined Canberra United from Canberra Croatia in October 2016.
+In November 2016, Hunt made her debut for the club in a 5–2 win against Newcastle Jets, coming off the bench in the 59th minute.

 Western Sydney Wanderers

+Hunt with Western Sydney Wanderers in 2023.

-She has been under contract with Western Sydney Wanderers since September 2021.
+Hunt signed a contract Western Sydney Wanderers on September 2021.
 In December 2021, Hunt made her debut for A-League Women club Western Sydney Wanderers in a 0–0 draw with Wellington Phoenix.

 Paris Saint-Germain

 On 15 September 2023, Hunt joined French club Paris Saint-Germain for an undisclosed fee, signing a three-year contract.